The Modern Resume Resume Fundamentals and Strategy

 It shows a failure in strategy by focusing only on the assigned tasks, not on solving the hiring company's current problems.

-To do well in today's job market, you need to stop just keeping records and start strongly showing your value.
+To compete in the 2025 job market, you need to stop just keeping records and start strongly showing your value.
 This means improving your resume in three clear steps.

 The Three Levels of Skill in Resumes